 On this page:

-TAP aims to strengthen tertiary education in regional and remote Australia and responds to Recommendation 2, Action 7 of the Napthine Review by encouraging regional students to access tertiary study in the year immediately following Year 12, rather than taking a gap year.
+The TAP aims to strengthen tertiary education in regional and remote Australia and responds to Recommendation 2, Action 7 of the Napthine Review by encouraging regional students to access tertiary study in the year immediately following Year 12, rather than taking a gap year.
 The Napthine Review found taking a gap year can contribute to lower tertiary education attainment rates for students from regional or remote communities.

-TAP will be available for school leavers who are:
+TAP is available for school leavers who:

 - meet Australian citizenship or residency requirements